top of page

 Kelsey works from an integrative approach and works primarily from attachment-based, emotion-focused, and neurobiological frameworks, making use of mindfulness practices, and art and play therapy techniques.
 Kelsey is passionate about working with clients to face the challenges that are holding them back from leading the life they desire.

-Kelsey is 2SLGBTQ+ affirming, available to residents of Alberta.
-She is NOT accepting new clients.
+Kelsey is 2SLGBTQ+ affirming, available to residents of Alberta, and accepting new clients.

 Have questions?
 Email Kelsey.